-(3) The admission request for the master's thesis must be accompanied by proper documentation of the prerequisites listed above under Section 9.2, as well as confirmation from an instructor who is an authorized examiner that they are willing and able to act as supervisor for the master's thesis.
+(3) The admission request for the master's thesis must be accompanied by proper documentation of the prerequisites listed above under Section 9.2, as well as confirmation from an instructor who is also an authorized examiner that they are willing and able to act as supervisor for the master's thesis.
 The relevant examination board is responsible for approving requests.
 If the request does not include confirmation from a supervisor as described above, the examination board will appoint the student a supervisor.
 The function of supervision is to guide students toward an understanding of and compliance with the rules of good scientific practice in the context of the specific requirements of the given field or subject area.

 (4) The examination board assigns the topic of the master's thesis in coordination with the thesis supervisor.
 The topic and assignment must be designed in such a way as to ensure the work can be completed by the deadline.
 The function of supervision is to guide students toward an understanding of and compliance with the rules of good scientific practice in the context of the specific requirements of the given field or subject area.
-The assignment and compliance with the submission deadline must be documented and kept on file.
 Students have the opportunity to propose topics for their thesis; however, there is no guarantee that their proposed topics will be approved.
 The topic and assignment must be designed in such a way as to ensure the work can be completed by the deadline.
 The assignment and compliance with the submission deadline must be documented and kept on file.